-I talk with Louise McDaid, landscape designer, about tropical gardens to suit any climate in Australia.
+I talk with Louise McDaid, landscape designer, about tropical gardens to suit any climate.
 Your whole garden doesn’t have to be tropical.
 If you live in a cooler or arid area, you might have a tropical theme within your garden style, finding plants from suitable microclimates with that tropical style.

 What do you think of when the word ‘tropical’ garden is said?
 Swaying palms, coloured cocktail drinks with umbrellas in them, or lying in a hammock swaying gently in the breeze?
 Maybe dipping your toes into a pool….

 Perhaps you did all these things on your last holiday to a tropical isle, but wait, you can have it at home as well.
 Maybe not all of it, but at least some of the features.

 In a lot of places in Australia, the days have begun to be quite warm, so thinking of tropical plants for an area in the garden suddenly has become quite appealing.
 Even if you live in an arid zone or cool temperate area, you can still achieve that tropical look with plants that grow well in your local district.
 Knowing how to arrange them is the key to achieving that tropical look, and around the entertainment area, it might be de rigeuer.

 The whole garden doesn’t have to be tropical; you can add a tropical touch here and there with plants that are suited to the climate you live in, creating places in your garden where you like to sit and read or think.

 Tropical gardens Part 3: Coastal gardens